Helmi Habitats Programme – safeguarding biodiversity through cooperation

 The Helmi Habitats Programme, run jointly by the Ministry of Agriculture and Forestry and Ministry of the Environment, strengthens the biodiversity of Finnish nature and secures the vital ecosystem services offered by nature.
 This also contributes to climate change mitigation and promotes adaptation to it.

 Actions are targeted to sites both within and outside the protected areas.
-The perspective on habitats adopted in the Helmi Programme is broad and comprehensive and the necessary restoration and management measures are carried out in collaboration between numerous stakeholders.
-Restoration and management measures are focused to specific areas and sites to maximise their impact on biodiversity.
+The perspective on habitats adopted in the Helmi Programme is broad and the necessary rehabilitation and management measures are carried out in collaboration between numerous stakeholders.
+Restoration and management measures are targeted to specific areas and sites to maximise their impact on biodiversity.
 Landowners participate in the programme on a voluntary basis.

-The processes to implement the Helmi Programme at the Ministry of Agriculture and Forestry include the Sotka project concerning gamebird populations and Forest Biodiversity Programme for Southern Finland METSO.
-The measures of the Sotka project include building of wetlands and a network of resting areas, restoring mires and catchments, and capturing small carnivores.
+The processes to implement the Helmi Programme at the Ministry of Agriculture and Forestry include the SOTKA gamebird populations project, Forest Biodiversity Programme for Southern Finland METSO and Finlans's CAP Strategic Plan.
+The measures of the SOTKA project include building of wetlands and a network of resting areas, restoring mires and catchments and capturing small carnivores.
 The purpose of the METSO Programme is to protect forests and undertake nature management measures.
+The objectives of the Helmi Programme concerning semi-natural grasslands are for the most part implemented through the CAP Strategic Plan.

 Read more about forest biodiversity and protection, protection of mires and peatlands and biodiversity.